Chris Hansen

 Killer Instinct

-Hansen attended Brother Rice High School in Bloomfield Hills, Michigan.[4]
-He became a reporter for Lansing NBC affiliate WILX in 1981 during his senior year at Michigan State University.[5][6]
-He then reported for WFLA in Tampa, various radio stations and newspapers in Michigan, WXYZ in Detroit, and WDIV as an investigative reporter and anchor from 1988.[5]
-In May 1993, Hansen joined NBC News as a correspondent for the news magazine Now with Tom Brokaw and Katie Couric.[5]
-He left the network in 2013 as a result of the To Catch a Predator imbroglio.[7][clarification needed]
+In 1981, Hansen became a reporter for NBC affiliate WILX in Lansing, Michigan during his senior year at Michigan State University.[11][9]
+He later reported for WFLA in Tampa, Florida, various newspapers and radio stations in Michigan and WXYZ in Detroit.
+In 1988, he was hired as an investigative reporter and anchor at WDIV in Detroit.[11]
+In May 1993, Hansen joined NBC News as a correspondent for the short-lived news magazine Now with Tom Brokaw and Katie Couric.[11]

 Dateline NBC